fyellin/PuzzleSolver/README.md

 the row and column, respectively, with `(1, 1)` being the top left corner.
 For example `(4, 1)` refers to the first column of the fourth row.

-The program can only handle rectangular grids.
+This program can only handle rectangular grids.
 However, since there is no requirement that a clue occupy consecutive location, this can usually be kludged around.
 For example, this program has been used to solve a 4x4x4 grid by pretending the layers are vertically stacked on each othe as a 16x4 grid.